Style guide

 When you are talking about a position, never capitalise the first letter of the word in Finnish, Swedish or English.

 However, if the position is referred in the context of introducing a person who holds the position, then do capitalise the job title.
 For example: “may I introduce Professor N. N.”, but “the person appointed to the position of professor in contemporary art may teach in Finnish and/or English.”
+Or “Hildén is the rector of Uniarts Helsinki.
+The Board listened to Rector Hildén’s presentation.“

-In English, use the gender-neutral pronoun “they” when you are not referring to a specific individual or when this is a specific person’s preferred pronoun.
+Always favour gender-neutral terms when it is possible.
+For example, use the word chair instead of chairman.
+In Swedish, use the gender-neutral pronoun “hen” when you are not referring to a specific individual or when this is a specific person’s preferred pronoun.

 Abbreviations